 Day clothes at Burning Man

-I’m not the person to turn to for tips on how to glam up, costume fabulously and rock some cute look on the playa, though sources abound on these subjects.
+Admittedly, I’m not the person to turn to for tips on how to glam up, costume fabulously and rock some cute look on the playa, though sources abound on these subjects.
 I’m also a middle-aged woman and orient my clothing (and these tips) toward how I dress.
 That said, you may find some helpful tips here, even as a guy.
-Know this: Day clothes and night clothes are categorically different at Burning Man.

 I’ve packed synthetic-fabric daytime clothes for many years and they rarely come back home worn.
 Years of going to Burning Man have shown me that for my day clothes, I reach for the cotton, linen, flax and silk fabrics.
 And that’s about it.
-An occasional synthetic fabric, but only occasionally and usually only if it’s important to my camp’s theme or an event.
+An occasional synthetic fabric makes its way onto my body, but only occasionally and usually only if it’s important to my camp’s theme or an event I’m attending.

 Sort all your day clothes in one bin and night clothes in another